 Queens Personal Injury Trial Lawyers Offering Free Consultations

-If you or a loved one was injured in a serious accident, you may be entitled to file a personal injury lawsuit.
+If you or a loved one was injured in a serious accident in Queens, you may be entitled to file a personal injury lawsuit.
 The New York City personal injury attorneys at Sullivan and Galleshaw represent victims and their families and help them file cases for compensation.
-For a free consultation on your case, contact our law offices today at (877) 311-HURT.
+For a free consultation on your case, contact our law offices today at (718) 843-0300.